General Tips for Weight Loss and a Healthy Lifestyle

 No one has time to exercise all day, every day.
 Make realistic exercise goals for yourself and strive to be more active throughout the day.
 Change up your exercise regimen periodically to keep your body guessing and avoiding big plateaus.

-I am a licensed clinical psychologist with specialty in weight management.
-I myself have lost more than 80 pounds and kept it off; through graduate school, kids with chronic illness, divorce, working full-time, remarriage, blended family, and that never ending search for balance!
+I am a licensed clinical psychologist with a focus in weight management.
+I myself have lost more than 80 pounds and kept it off, through experiencing my own challenges, and engaging in that never ending search for balance!

 View all posts by fitpsychology